VcelakMarek/First_Project/README.md

-# Pricing component with toggle solution
+# Pricing component with toggle

 This is my first project.